Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM23_28.md

    of her part of the project (24/04)
  * Michal:
    - Individual story (sequence diagram)
+   - Meet with the team to join all the project done by the moment (25/04)
  * Sanggil:
    - Individual story (sequence diagram)
+   - Meet with the team to join all the project done by the moment (25/04)
  * George:
    - Individual story (sequence diagram)
    - Worked with Antek on unified Class Diagram and Use Case Diagram
+   - Meet with the team to join all the project done by the moment (25/04)